-Dial 811 or visit Digsafe.com
+Dial 811 or visit Digsafe.com to submit a request.

 - 1. VGS will not be responsible for underground utilities which have not been or cannot be located and marked either by the respective utilities or the customer or developer desiring natural gas. - 2.
 If VGS damages unmarked underground facilities, it will be the responsibility of the customer or developer to pay for the cost of repair. - 3.
 Unmarked private utilities will be the responsibility of the customer or developer.